ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 # Development
 ---
 ---
+- **5/4/20** Finished quadratic formula helper function.
+Used a stringstream to split an equation every time the '+' character appeared.
+The atof method was used to convert from string to double and aided in calculations.
+---
 - **4/30/20** Added functionality to solve a simple Ice Table problem.
 Also created an IceSolver class that aids in solving an Ice Table.
 Several helper functions are in the IceSolver